Pescara Calcio a 5

-Pescara Calcio a 5 is a futsal club based in Pescara, Abruzzo, Italy.
+Pescara Calcio a 5 was a futsal club based in Pescara, Abruzzo, Italy.
 The club was founded in 1999 as "D'Angelantonio C5".
-In 2003 the denominationation changes in "Pescara Sport Five" and in 2007 it took the current denomination; its indoor arena is PalaRigopiano based in Pescara with 1,500 seaters.
+In 2003 the denomination changes in "Pescara Sport Five" and in 2007 it took their last denomination; its indoor arena was PalaRigopiano based in Pescara with 1,500 seaters.
+The club was dissolved in April 2018 due to various problems.